 Jeremiah began taking the drugs and finished his service at the end of last year.
 “I think LGBT health in the Peace Corps is almost nonexistent,” he said.
 “It just isn’t there.”

-James Fishon had a similar experience in the summer of 2017.
+James had a similar experience in the summer of 2017.
 He was working in a Ukrainian village near the border with Belarus, focusing on programs for kids with HIV.
+(BuzzFeed News is also withholding James' last name to protect his identity.)

 On Feb.
 22 of this year, hoping to go back to his work in Cambodia, Tin appealed his termination.
 He argued that his viral count in two recent lab tests was undetectable, that Cambodia has the medical infrastructure to support the regular bloodwork he needs, and that his meds could be shipped in from the US.